EzraLeeuwenhage/2AMC15-DIC-project-group1/README.md

 Adjusted readme.md for our project.
-Note that it is important to have a working environment with all dependencies.
+Note that it is important to have a working environment with all dependencies as noted in the requirements.txt.

 ## Folder Structure